 Jenny: Oh my gosh, you have The Lurch?
 You guys have got to see this!

 On goes the video.
 Sadie is surprised Jenny knows Bulgarian horror.
 Steven, peeping out between his fingers, suggests they should be practicing.
-Sour Cream likes the creepy background music from the film and samples it.
+Sour Cream likes the creepy background music from the film,samples it and adds a drum beat.
 Jenny lays down a bassline.
 Steven picks up and adds a ska-esque chord.
 Buck approves and mentions they only need lyrics now, which Sadie ad-libs:

 - "Tired.
 From work.
 Hate.
 My job "